-St. Mary's College heralded the start of the Christmas season by holding its annual carol concert on Friday 8th December.
+We heralded the start of the Christmas season by holding our annual Carol Concert recently.

 Staff, students and their families gathered at a packed SS Peter and Paul Church on Liverpool Road to enjoy the atmospheric service in the 100-year-old building.

 The Message of Christmas concert - which was partly candlelit - featured a selection of readings, carols and instrumental and choral performances co-ordinated by the school’s Director of Music, Andrew Byers, and Religious Studies teacher Christine Hearty.

-The programme included both traditional songs and more modern festive favourites, with contributions from the school’s Symphony Orchestra, Chamber Orchestra, Chamber Choir and Lower School Choir.
+The programme included both traditional songs and more modern festive favourites, with contributions from the school’s Symphony Orchestra, Chamber Choir and Lower School Choir.

 At the end of the service the evening continued in festive fashion with the serving of mulled wine and mince pies back at the school, which has been celebrating its centenary throughout this year.

 St. Mary’s College Principal, Mike Kennedy, commented: “The carol concert is always a very popular event with families, and a really enjoyable way to mark the start of the Christmas season.